 Undergraduates, graduate students, post-doctoral fellows, faculty and staff from any Brandeis department or school are eligible to apply for the SPROUT Program.
 Please note that at least one team member must be a Brandeis affiliate.

 The SPROUT Program at Brandeis will provide pilot funding for innovative scientific projects within the Division of Science that require bench research, lab space, and/or lab equipment.
 The projects should further have a positive impact.
 Applicants will be judged and awards of varying amounts will be presented to winning teams based on the specific needs of the respective projects.
 Some examples of SPROUT projects would be the development of an enzyme, a drug or compound, a new material, and alternative fuel sources.

-At least $50,000 in SPROUT funds will be awarded during the Spring 2016 Award Round.
+At least $100,000 in SPROUT funds will be distributed during the Spring 2017 Award Round.
 The amount of funding will be commensurate with the scope of the project.
 Smaller budgets are encouraged.
 The key is to match your budget request to the funding you need to get your idea off the ground.

 SPROUT Program Final Proposals will be judged by a panel of independent, outside advisors.
 Applications will be judged using the following criteria: